Skip to content

 compile_catalog_artifact

-Use this when you want the final host-neutral runtime artifact for one requested locale rather than one catalog's typed lookup payload.
+Use this when you want the final host-neutral runtime artifact for one requested locale instead of one catalog's typed lookup payload.

 This sits one step above NormalizedParsedCatalog::compile: